wombleton/gitlaw-nz/acts/M/Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Act 2003.md

     _ngā tikanga Māori_, for the purposes of this Act, means Māori customary values and practices

+    _ōna tikanga_, in relation to te reo Māori, means accepted or customary usage

-    _output agreement_ means the accountability document, the purpose of which is stated in [section 37][59]
+    _output agreement_ means the accountability document, the purpose of which is stated in [section 37][70]

-    _prime time_ means the times of broadcasting identified by the Service (and included in the statement of intent in accordance with [section 29(1)(g)][48]), as having the largest number of viewers for its particular target audiences
+    _prime time_ means the times of broadcasting identified by the Service (and included in the statement of intent in accordance with [section 29(1)(g)][59]), as having the largest number of viewers for its particular target audiences

-    _related entity_ means an entity referred to in [section 45][70]
+    _related entity_ means an entity referred to in [section 45][81]

     _responsible Ministers_ means the Minister of Māori Affairs and the Minister of Finance, acting jointly

     _Service_ means the Māori Television Service established as a statutory corporation by [section 7][12]

-    _statement of intent_ means the accountability document, the purpose of which is stated in [section 27][45]
+    _statement of intent_ means the accountability document, the purpose of which is stated in [section 27][56]

-    _subsidiary_ means a subsidiary of the Service within the meaning of [section 2][99] of the Financial Reporting Act 1993
+    _subsidiary_ means a subsidiary of the Service within the meaning of [section 2][113] of the Financial Reporting Act 1993

     _Te Pūtahi Paoho_ means the Māori Television Electoral College established by [section 12][19]

     _te reo Māori_ means the Māori language

-    _UHF right_ means an ultra high frequency management right (including any successive management right) that is recorded in the Register of Radio Frequencies under the [Radiocommunications Act 1989][100]---
+    _UHF right_ means an ultra high frequency management right (including any successive management right) that is recorded in the Register of Radio Frequencies under the [Radiocommunications Act 1989][114]---

     *   (a) for a 32 MHz range of frequencies within the limits of 494 and 806 MHz; and

-    *   (b) for an overall period of 10 years from the date when that right is transferred to the Service under [section 21][36].
+    *   (b) for an overall period of 10 years from the date when that right is transferred to the Service under [section 21][37].

+    Section 6 **broadcasting**: inserted, on 28 November 2013, by [section 6][115] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

+    Section 6 **delivery platform**: inserted, on 28 November 2013, by [section 6][115] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

+    Section 6 **digital terrestrial television network**: inserted, on 28 November 2013, by [section 6][115] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

+    Section 6 **ōna tikanga**: inserted, on 28 November 2013, by [section 6][115] of the Māori Television Service (Te Aratuku Whakaata Irirangi Māori) Amendment Act 2013 (2013 No 99).

 ### Subpart 2---Māori Television Service